gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 `world/scripts/shared/bar/../baz.nbt`.

 You can use app data to save non-vanilla information separately from the world and other scripts.
+Typically you can leave this outside of any function, so it runs as the first thing in the app

 Throws `nbt_read_error` if failed to read app data.